TonyHC/Ecommerce/README.md

 - Add *x* quantity of a product to the shopping cart from the specific product detail page (from 1 to 10)

-- View all the items added to cart in shopping cart page
+- View all the items added to the cart on the shopping cart page
-  - A alert message appears if no products were added to the shopping cart
+  - An alert message appears if the shopping cart is empty
-  - A warning message appears if the quantity for a product exceeds the current stock available and checkout button is disabled
+  - A warning message appears if the quantity for a product exceeds the current stock available and the checkout button is disabled

-- Update each individual item in shopping cart by either removing the item from cart or by modifying the quantity
+- Update each item in the shopping cart by either removing the item from the cart or modifying the quantity

-- Sign up or login to ecommerce web app through the Okta Sign-In Widget by clicking on the login button found in navigation bar
+- Sign up or log in to the eCommerce web app through the Okta Sign-In Widget by clicking on the login button found in the navigation bar

-- Restrict access to checkout, account info and order history page unless your a valid user
+- Restrict access to checkout, account info, and order history page unless you are a valid user

 <br>**Registered User**

-- Checkout page consists of a form containing validators, stopping the user from placing a order unless the entire form is valid
+- The Checkout page consists of a form containing validators, stopping the user from placing an order unless the checkout form is valid

-- Account info page displays the basic user information when signed up from Okta Sign-In Widget
+- The account info page displays the basic user information when signed up from Okta Sign-In Widget

-- Order history page displays a list of valid orders made in descending order
+- The order history page displays the valid orders made in descending order
-  - A alert message appears if no orders were made
+  - An alert message appears if no orders are associated with the customer

 ## How to login to the web application

 - Either use an existing account or create a new account through Okta Sign-In Widget used by the web application

-- A dummy account for testing with orders already placed is provided below:
+- Use the following dummy account credentials to test the registered user features:
   - `Username: thomas@gmail.com`
   - `Password: testcase`
-## How to run web application locally on your machine

-- Before downloading this project, must sure your system has JRE 8 or higher installed

-- Download the Ecommerce project repository by your preferred means

-- Open your preferred OS terminal and head to folder containing the jar file

-- Run the command `java -jar eCommerce.jar` and wait for jar to finish executing

-- Visit https://localhost:8443 to access the eCommerce web application

-- If a `Warning: Potential Security Risk Ahead` message appears, then click Advanced and Accept the Risk and Continue
-  - *Note: The reason why a warning message appears is because the app's ssl certificate is self-signed and generated using Java Keytool*